tensorflow/decision-forests/documentation/distributed_training.md

 TensorFlow's ParameterServerStrategy defines two type of workers: "workers" and "parameter server".
 TensorFlow requires at least one of each type of worker to be instantiated.
-TF-DF only uses "workers".
+However, TF-DF only uses "workers".
 So, one "parameter server" needs to be instantiated but will not be used by TF-DF.
-For example, the configuration of a TF-DF training looks as follows:
+For example, the configuration of a TF-DF training might look as follows:

 -   1 Chief
 -   50 Workers